TRADEMARK LAW

 A trademark can be a word, phrase, symbol, scent, color, and/or design.
-You may be able to register a trademark for your business name, for your logo, for your product names, or even for your product packaging.
+Trademarks are a form of intellectual property.
+You may be able to register a trademark for your business name, for your logo, for your product names, or even for your product packaging (referred to as trade dress).
 Trademarks serve as source identifiers because they distinguish the source of the goods and services of one party from those of another.

-Once you have used your trademark, you have certain common law rights and can indicate your rights to your unregistered mark through use of the “TM” symbol.
-However, you will want to register your trademark with the United States Patent and Trademark Office (USPTO), as registration confers certain benefits.
-You can register your trademark once you have used it in interstate commerce.
-The USPTO also allows you to claim a mark that you have not yet used through an intent to use application.
+Once you have used your trademark, you have certain common law rights and can indicate your rights to your unregistered mark through the use of the “TM” symbol.
+However, you will want to register your trademark with the United States Patent and Trademark Office (USPTO) if eligible, as registration confers certain benefits.
+You may register your trademark once you have used it in interstate commerce.
+The USPTO also allows you to claim a mark that you have not yet used through an intent-to-use application.

-Once a trademark is used in interstate commerce, it can be registered with the United States Patent and Trademark Office.
-Once you receive your certificate of registration for your federal trademark, you may use the ® trademark symbol on your mark.
-Registered trademarks provide the trademark owner with the exclusive right to use that mark.
-If someone else adopts a confusingly similar mark that may lead to confusion with your trademark, you can prevent them from using that mark.
+Once a trademark is used in interstate commerce, it can be registered with the United States Patent and Trademark Office if it is eligible for registration.
+Once you receive your certificate of registration for your federal trademark, you may use the ® trademark symbol on your mark in conjunction with the goods and/or services.
+Registered trademarks provide the trademark owner with the exclusive right to use that mark nationwide.
+If someone else adopts a confusingly similar mark that may lead to consumer confusion with your trademark or brand, you can prevent them from using that mark.

-There are forty five trademark classes in which you can register your trademark.
+There are forty-five trademark classes in which you can register your trademark.
 You can register in multiple classes for either goods or services or for both.
 Trademark classes 1 to 34 cover goods, while classes 35 to 45 cover services.
-The USPTO has requirements for what kinds of marks may be registered and not all trademarks are registrable.
+The Lanham Act, which governs trademarks in the United States, and the USPTO have requirements for what kinds of marks may be registered.
+Not all trademarks are registrable.

 In the United States, trademarks are protected by common law, state law, and federal law.
 At the federal level, trademarks may be registered with the United States Patent and Trademark Office.
 Registering your trademark is an investment into your business, as the associated goodwill that comes with your trademark is a valuable business asset that can appreciate in value over time.

 Federal registration of a trademark on the Principal Register provides many benefits to trademark owners, including the right to use the ® registered trademark symbol on your goods or services.
 Your registration can prevent others from adopting confusingly similar trademarks, as the United States Patent and Trademark Office has a duty to deny registration to a trademark that may cause consumer confusion.
-A federal trademark registration also serves as prima facie proof of the validity of your trademark and it provides notice to the public of your trademark ownership.
-Owning a federal trademark also permits you the right to sue in federal court if it becomes necessary to enforce your trademark rights.
-You may also recover monetary damages, including the infringer’s profits and attorney’s fees incurred during the lawsuit.
+A federal trademark registration also serves as prima facie proof of the validity of your trademark and it provides notice to the public of your legal presumption of trademark ownership.
+Owning a federal trademark grants you the right to sue in federal court for federal trademark infringement if it becomes necessary to enforce your trademark rights.
+You may also recover monetary damages, including the infringer’s actual profits and attorney’s fees for willful infringement.

 The trademark office allows you to file for your trademark if you are actually using the mark in commerce or if you intend to use the mark.
 An intent to use application is used where you have a bona fide intent to actually begin using that mark in commerce.
-If you file a trademark intent to use application, you will need to file a subsequent Statement of Use to certify that you have used the mark in interstate commerce.
-Use of a trademark in interstate commerce can be establish through a date of first use of the mark anywhere and a date of first use of the mark in commerce.
+If you file a trademark intent to use application, you will need to file a subsequent Statement of Use to certify that you have commenced using the mark in interstate commerce.
+Use of a trademark in interstate commerce is established by your date of first use in interstate commerce.

 Once your application is submitted, it will be assigned to a trademark examining attorney.
 The trademark examining attorney will review your application to see if there are any issues with allowing your trademark to proceed to registration.
 If the trademark examining attorney discovers any issues, he or she will issue an Office Action.
-An Office Action will identify the issues with the registration and may include suggestions to the Applicant on how to cure these issues.
+An Office Action is a formal memorandum from the USPTO that identifies any bars to registration noted by the examining attorney.
+The Officiation Action may include suggestions to the Applicant on how to cure these issues.
+If you do not respond to the Office Action within the allotted timeframe, your application will be abandoned.
+For a fee, you may ask for an extension of time to file your response to the Office Action.

 A trademark license is an agreement between the owner of a trademark and a third party in which the trademark owner agrees to permit the third party to use the trademark in connection with the third party’s good and/or services.
 For example, many universities license their collegiate football trademarks to third party manufacturers of goods, such a t-shirts, hats, and other apparel.

-Although a trademark license may be granted orally, a written agreement reflecting the trademark license is best practice.
+Although a trademark license may be granted orally, a written agreement memorizing the terms of the trademark license is always best practice.
 A written agreement will outline the terms and conditions, including conditions for quality control for use of the trademark on the third party’s goods or services.
 Quality control is especially important for the trademark owner.
 It permits the owner the right to monitor the usage of the trademark and to ensure that the usage is in accordance with the standards and terms of the trademark license agreement.

 Trademark licenses are generally issued subject to a reasonable royalty rate payable to the owner of the trademark.
 This permits the trademark owner the right to recover future income from the third party’s usage of the trademark.
 Once the trademark license has been negotiated and executed, it can be recorded in the United States Patent and Trademark Office.
-Recordation provides notice to other parties of the licensing agreement.
+Recordation provides notice to other parties of the licensing agreement, although it is not required.

-If the owner of a trademark wants to sell their trademark outright, then a trademark assignment must be executed.
-An assignment is a sale of the ownership interest in the trademark and the previous owner retains no rights the trademark.
+An assignment is a sale or conveyance of the trademark.
+If the owner of a trademark wants to sell or convey their trademark to another party, then a trademark assignment must be executed.
+An assignment is a sale of the ownership interest in the trademark and the previous owner retains no rights to the trademark.
+When transferring ownership of a trademark, the associated goodwill of the trademark must also be assigned.
+Trademark assignments can be recorded with the United States Patent and Trademark Office to reflect new ownership of the trademark in the trademark records.
+Generally, assignments are restricted to trademarks that are in use in interstate commerce.

 When the owner of a trademark believes that someone has infringed their trademark and that consumer confusion as to the source of origin for the goods and services is likely, they often contact a trademark lawyer.
 The trademark lawyer will generally issue a trademark cease and desist demand letter to alert the infringer and to demand that the infringer immediately cease usage of the trademark.